As seen on

 If you work on any exceptionally large or complex products, or are involved in any design or blueprinting, it’ll be worth checking out Professional Indemnity Insurance.
 It’ll keep you covered in the event that the client is unhappy with your end product, whether due to a mistake, misunderstanding or whether they’re simply displeased with the final result.
 Like Public Liability, it’ll protect you both for any compensation awarded and any legal expenses incurred.

 Some Specialist Carpenter and Joiner insurance will bundle a combination of these together for you, including some additional extras such as legal expenses, in the event you’re not covered by the policy.
-Commercial Property Insurance could also be necessary if you operate a workshop or joinery and would like to protect the property and its contents in a single, convenient policy.
+Commercial property insurance could also be necessary if you operate a workshop or joinery and would like to protect the property and its contents in a single, convenient policy—and property owners' liability insurance can also be wrapped up with commercial buildings cover.

 How much is Public Liability Insurance for a Carpenter and Joiner?